Ultimate Beneficial Ownership (UBO) Compliance in the UAE: What You Need to Know

 The UAE takes a zero-tolerance approach to AML/CFT violations.
 Non-compliance with UBO regulations can lead to:

-• Restrictions on Operations: Including the inability to open or maintain corporate bank accounts in the UAE.
+- Restrictions on Operations: Including the inability to open or maintain corporate bank accounts in the UAE.
+UBO disclosure is now a standard part of opening any UAE bank account, and missing data will block the application.